 In May 2020, in the midst of the COVID-19 market impact and recession, Weyerhaeuser (WY) suspended its dividend payments to shareholders to preserve cash.
 Then, on October 30th, 2020, Weyerhaeuser reinstated its dividend, employing a new “two-tier” structure.
 When non-standard decisions get made in the industry, our phone starts to ring.
 Several investors and clients called to ask, “can you please walk me through Weyerhaeuser’s new dividend structure?” and other key changes to their balance sheet.

-As a reminder, firms use cash flows to pay bills, meet obligations and help finance investments.
+Firms use cash flows to pay bills, meet obligations and help finance investments.
 For timber REITs, the obligations primarily comprise (1) debt service (interest payments on loans) and (2) dividend payments.
 Are these big obligations?
 In the case of Weyerhaeuser, dividends payments totaled ~$1 billion per year in 2018 and 2019.

 Timber REITS do not make whimsical changes to dividend policies.
 In 2011, PotlatchDeltic (then Potlatch) implemented and executed a well-developed plan for temporarily reducing dividends that strengthened confidence in the business from shareholders during a period of stressed markets.
 Weyerhaeuser, in 2020 and facing tremendous uncertainty, took a prudent position to throttle back production, slow capital investment and suspend the dividend to preserve cash and manage debt.